 The process of thoroughly reviewing the scientific literature on a subject can tell you what is already known about it.
 Then you can determine whether you have enough information to make well-informed, evidence-based choices or whether additional research is needed.

 This section presents a step-by-step guide to systematically reviewing the literature on your topic.
+If you prefer to follow an example, this paper by Thomas-Walters, McNulty, and Veríssimo (2019) has a well-described Methods section.

 You probably already have some pre-set ideas about your topic of interest but it helps to have it clearly defined—otherwise a literature review can quickly become overwhelming.
 So first, try to define your topic in a sentence or two.
 Then frame it into questions to be answered by the literature review.